 and you Walter Brandi are no Christopher Lee.”

-The makeup appears to use fairly rigid masks, that are limited in effectiveness.
-The vampire fiend looks okay, despite lacking the height and strength of Christopher Lee.
-His chortle-laugh and vampiric bragging aren’t very imposing, either in Italian or English, so our vampire victims must make with a lot of ineffectual ‘I’m so terrified I can’t run away or kick you in the groin’ squirming.
-Director Polselli doesn’t seem concerned, as he’s more intent on focusing on Francesca’s heaving cleavage.
+The makeup appears to use fairly rigid masks that are limited in effectiveness.
+The vampire fiend is passable despite lacking the height and strength of Christopher Lee.
+His chortle-laugh and vampiric bragging aren’t very imposing, either in Italian or English, so our vampire victims must make with a lot of ineffectual squirming: ‘I’m so terrified I can’t run away or kick you in the groin.’
+Director Polselli doesn’t seem concerned as he’s more intent on focusing on Francesca’s heaving cleavage.
 The excuse is that he’s taking close-ups of the cross on her necklace.

-The conclusion sees the cornered vampire couple bickering like magpies, with the Contessa blaming Herman.
-Herman begs forgiveness, and then denounces her when she starts playing up to Luca to save herself, claiming that she’s the innocent victim in the relationship.
+The conclusion sees the cornered vampire couple bickering like magpies, with the Contessa blaming Herman for the pickle in which they’ve found themselves.
+Herman begs forgiveness, and then feels a fool when she plays up to Luca to save herself, claiming that she’s the innocent victim in the relationship.
 It’s almost funny, especially in Italian.

 When it comes time for the vampire demise the Italians really apply the plagiarism powder.
 Clearly studying the Hammer original shot by shot, they mock up a pair of fake heads made of rubber and wax, with (we are told) pockets of sawdust.
 When Herman’s face sags bits of powder fall from the open wounds.
 It’s reasonably effective, but not helped by being filmed on an overcast day.
-There is no specific moment when the sun breaks free, so the contrast of night/day just isn’t there. (final spoiler) The frustrating ending leaves us with Luca and Giorgio wondering if Luisa, left lying somewhere below in the dirt, has survived, now that her vampiric oppressor is dead.
-We never find out . . . and our ‘final couple’ for the fade-out is two men.
+There is no specific moment when the sun breaks free, so the transition from night to day just isn’t there. (final spoiler) The frustrating ending leaves us wondering if Luisa, left lying somewhere below in the dirt, has survived now that her vampiric oppressor is dead.
+We never find out . . . and our ‘final couple’ at the fade-out is a pair of self-absorbed men.

 In my imagination, Luisa’s lying down there in the dust, like Screwy Squirrel at the end of a Tex Avery cartoon, her head propped up on one hand and a disgusted look on her face, holding up a sign reading, ‘Anybody remember me?
 I’m the STAR of the show!’